nephio-project/docs/content/en/docs/guides/user-guides/exercise-2-oai.md

 ```
 </details>

-After the networks are succesfully configured lets configure metallb ip-address pool for each workload cluster.
+After the networks are successfully configured lets configure metallb ip-address pool for each workload cluster.
 Some workloads in the workload cluster require metallb to expose their services.

 ```bash